jroesch/jroesch.github.io/about_content.md

 I am always interested in working with motivated undergraduates who are interested in verification, compiler hacking, type theory, and more.
-I am always execited to here from people who are interested in doing research.
+I am always excited to hear from students who are interested in doing research, feel free to email me.